fieldmapp/OpenCore/README.md

     - Interface and mixin implementation for the universial auth-flow of the application.
     - optional auth-credentials are cached using AES-encrypted device storage
 - `api/data`
-    -  Interface and mixin implementation for the universial Database-object handling.
+    -  Interface and mixin implementation for the universial DTO-object handling.
-    - handels caching of Database-object, stored on device using AES-Encryption
+    - handels caching of DTO-object, stored on device using AES-Encryption
 - `api/media`
     -  Interface and mixin implementation for the universial File/Media-Upload handling.
     - handels caching, data stored on device using AES-Encryption